matiasilva/pyrv/README.md

 ## Features

 - RV32I Base Integer ISA support, v2.1
+- runs native ELF files and supports raw binary files
 - C runtime support
-- loads native ELF files or binary files

-Under the hood, `pyrv` lays the groundwork for streamlined future ISA support with flexible and reusable components.
+`pyrv` lays the groundwork for streamlined future ISA support with flexible and reusable components.
 Since no CPU exists in isolation, there are also SoC-level components (SystemBus, Memory, Peripheral, and so on) that allow you to mix-and-match peripherals to build a custom Hart.

-typical Peripheral with registers and a declarative API to trigger callbacks on specific field changes.

 ## Getting started